andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 end
 ```

-For Query Logs, that could look as follows.

-In `config/application.rb` (adjust to be for the environments you prefer):
+For Query Logs, in `config/application.rb` (adjust to be for the environments you prefer), the equivalent could look like this:
 ```rb
 config.active_record.query_log_tags_enabled = true
 config.active_record.query_log_tags = [